ccswbs/UoGd7-Training/bootstrapclasses.md

 ### `.h1` - `.h6`

 Bootstrap heading classes (`.h1` - `.h6`) create text that has the same visual effect as heading tags.
-Note, these are not the same as HTML headings and should not be used as such.
+Note that these are not the same as HTML headings and should not be used as such.
 Like Lead, use these classes for inline text that is not a heading, but needs to be emphasized.

 Headings are semantic, while classes are visual.